MEtooHARD/goshxt/README.md

 So you can just quickly go through the courses and add them, no need to click the noisy dialogs.
 ![alt text](https://github.com/594-666/goshxt/blob/main/dialog.png?raw=true)
 (as the trade off, you won't be able to immediately know whether the course is successfull added)

+### The `dialog_delay_accept` option
+- This option is a number, when `manual` is true, the page will accept the dialog after the number you given (milliseconds).
+Which allows you to see the dialog message.

 ---